coconutpalm/maven-osgi-repo/README.md

 Contains an HTTP server that turns any P2 repo into a M2-compliant repo.

 Also contains an Eclipse plugin that:
-* Installs the server into a given workspace's configuration area
+* Installs the server into the current workspace's configuration area
 * Runs the server on Eclipse launch.
 * Terminates the server on Eclipse shutdown.